hardikp24/PHP-MySQLi-Database-Class/readme.md

+MysqliDb
-MysqliDb -- Simple MySQLi wrapper and object mapper with prepared statements
+> *"Simple MySQLi wrapper and object mapper with prepared statements."*
 ---

 ### Table of Contents